davidsoto94/bookingAPI/README.md

 }

-DELETE /Reservations/{id}:    can only be access with the token given by the login,deletes the reservation given the id, if it's not that user reservation returns error and a message
+DELETE /Reservations/{id}:    Can only be access with the token given by the login,deletes the reservation given the id, if it's not that user reservation returns error and a message.